richarah/admont/README.md

 #### Garbage in, garbage out

-Additionally, the chatbot's accuracy is dependent on the quality of the data provided, and it may not always provide the correct answer.
+The chatbot's accuracy is dependent on the quality of the data provided, and it may not always provide the correct answer.

 #### Known bugs/quirks